 The ability to add additional notes during a session has been developed for situations where a lone worker needs to leave useful information throughout the day.
 For example, those working on different jobs or sites during a session, those about to enter an area of low signal, or to record any identified hazards while working.

-To get set up with notes on check-in and session extend, contact us at email@example.com.
+To get set up with notes on check-in and session extend, contact us using the form below.

 Above the Line Security have improved the safety of their at-risk employees by switching from a manual call-in system to the user-friendly StaySafe lone worker solution.
 Employees at Above the Line Security are responsible for guarding individuals and high-value equipment on busy film sites.